JetBrains/kotlin-web-site/docs/topics/gradle.md

   // Single additional argument, can be a key-value pair kotlinOptions.freeCompilerArgs += "-opt-in=org.mylibrary.OptInAnnotation"
   // List of arguments
-  kotlinOptions.freeCompilerArgs += ["-Xno-param-assertions", "-Xno-receiver-assertions", "-Xno-call-assertions"]
+  kotlinOptions.freeCompilerArgs += listOf("-Xno-param-assertions", "-Xno-receiver-assertions", "-Xno-call-assertions")
 }

 //or